mariotoffia/pyPwExt/README.md

     )
 ```

 Below, do reconfigure the timeout and logs on request and response.
-It also reconfigures the number of retries to 3 and a higher backoff factor (wait longer time).
+It also reconfigures the number of retries to 3 and a higher back-off factor (wait longer time).

 ```python
 logger = PyPwExtLogger()